How to Flush Water Heater

 If your hot water looks red-brown, rust and minerals are probably building up in the tank.
 It’s time to Flush Water Heater.

-If you have an electric water heater, turn off the power at the breaker-box.
+If you have an electric water heater, turn off the power at the breaker-box before you Flush Water Heater.
 If yours is a gas heater, turn the thermostat to the “pilot” setting.
 Connect a hose to the drain valve located close to the thermostat, but don’t open the valve yet.
 Turn off the cold-water supply that feeds the water-heater.

 Inside your house, open up one of the hot-water faucets in one of your sinks or tubs.
 This will prevent a vacuum from forming in the lines.
 Go back to the water-heater, and open the drain valve to drain the hot water out of the tank.
 Make sure the far end of the hose is draining somewhere that won’t be harmed by hot water.
 An outside driveway is ideal.